rland1/bikesharing/README.md

 ![image_name](images/UserTrips_Gender.png)

-6) We can see that majority of the user types are subscribers, and mainly men.
+6) We can see that majority of the user types are subscribers, and majority are men.
 Thursday and Friday seem to be the most popular day to checkout a bike.

 ![image_name](images/Checkout_Times_Gender.png)